Joupe/Vaalikone_v2/README.md

 # Vaalikone_v2

 ## Waltteri
-Waltteri's individual tasks were add and edit functions for questions, read function and .jsp for candidates.
+My individual tasks were add and edit functions for questions, read function and .jsp for candidates.
 Some of the tasks were assigned to the team and everyone participated on those.
 If someone had any problems, the team would come and help.
+I did also some database working and bugfixing/troubleshooting.
 ## Joona
 First sprint I had the task "creating code that runs questions into database" assigned, but I ended up working on the code that edits, reads and removes questions from the database.